total-typescript/zod-tutorial/README.md

 This course encourages **active, exploratory learning**.
 In the video, I'll explain a problem, and **you'll be asked to try to find a solution**.
 To attempt a solution, you'll need to:

+1. Look for any 🕵️‍♂️ emojis to give you a hint on what to change
 1. Check out [Zod's docs](https://github.com/colinhacks/zod)
-2. Try to find something that looks relevant.
+1. Try to find something that looks relevant.
-3. Give it a go to see if it solves the problem.
+1. Give it a go to see if it solves the problem.

 You'll know if you've succeeded because the tests will pass.